google/earthenterprise/earth_enterprise/BUILD_RHEL_CentOS.md

 sudo yum install -y git
 ```

-Alternatively, install the latest version from the IUS repo (recommended).
+Alternatively, install the latest version from the IUS repository (recommended).
 See the [Getting Started](https://ius.io/GettingStarted/) page to find the RPM
 URL for your system.
 Use this URL below: